ddsjoberg/gtsummary/README.md

 regression models, and more, using sensible defaults with highly customizable capabilities.

-  - [Summarize **data frames or
+  - [**Summarize data frames or
     tibbles**](http://www.danieldsjoberg.com/gtsummary/articles/tbl_summary.html)
-    easily.
-Perfect for creating a **Table 1** in **R**, comparing group **demographics**, and more.
-Automatically detects continuous,
-    categorical, and binary variables, calculates appropriate
-    descriptive statistics, and also includes amount of missingness in each variable.
+    easily in **R**.
+Perfect for presenting descriptive statistics, comparing group **demographics** (e.g creating a **Table 1** for medical journals), and more.
+Automatically detects continuous, categorical, and dichotomous variables in your data set, calculates appropriate descriptive statistics, and also includes amount of missingness in each variable.

-  - [Summarize **regression
+  - [**Summarize regression
     models**](http://www.danieldsjoberg.com/gtsummary/articles/tbl_regression.html)
     in R and include reference rows for categorical variables.
 Common regression models, such as logistic regression and Cox proportional